Your-Opened-Universe/Your-Opened-Universe/README.md

 <i>#NextProject</i>

 # Action Project 1
 Influenced by Chinua Achebe on "What Nigeria Is To Me".
+[High Piority]

 # Action Project 2
 Influenced by Nelson Mandela's "Long Walk To Freedom".
+[Medium Piority]

+# Action Project 3
+Influenced by Bottoms Up! of Ama Nuamah.
+[Low Piority]

+# Action Project 4
+Influenced by Do Not Fear The Past from Zuhura Seng’enge.
+[Outling Piority]

+# Solution
+If 10 is reversed, it becomes 01, and that's binary.
+Culturally to me, it means 0-Nuts and 1-Bots, 0-Bad and 1-Good, 0-Old and 1-Young.

+# My Believe
+We can create a NeW DiMeNSiON beyond the digital space.
+When we unite as ONe for YoU.
 <br/><br/>
----------------Let's Take A Break---------------

-While I Scan/Reseach through for more new HarrY for building the next change.

-You can send money with <a href="http://worldremit.com">Worldremit</a> to my Nigerian UBA account no.: <a href="https://2105098245">2105098245</a>

-Thanks in advance.

 Read my [blog](https://tobiadeoye.com.ng/the-3-spaces-without-1) for some insight